josecabralf/TemporalETL/README.md

 # TemporalETL

-A robust ETL (Extract, Transform, Load) framework built on [Temporal](https://temporal.io/) for processing Launchpad data.
-This project provides a scalable, fault-tolerant solution for extracting events from Ubuntu's Launchpad platform and transforming them into standardized event records for analytics and reporting.
+A robust ETL (Extract, Transform, Load) framework built on [Temporal](https://temporal.io/) for processing Launchpad data and other sources.
+This project provides a scalable, fault-tolerant solution for extracting events from various platforms and transforming them into standardized event records for analytics and reporting.

-**Latest Updates (June 2025):**
+**Latest Updates (July 2025):**
+- 🚀 **Streaming ETL Pipeline**: New `StreamingETLFlow` for memory-efficient processing of large datasets with configurable chunk sizes and concurrent processing
-- ✨ **Decorator-based Architecture**: Auto-discovery and registration of query types and extraction methods This simplifies the addition of new data sources by using `@extract_method()` and `@query_type()` decorators
+- ✨ **Decorator-based Architecture**: Auto-discovery and registration of query types and extraction methods using `@extract_method()` and `@query_type()` decorators
-- 📦 **Modular Worker System**: Unified `ETLWorker` class for simplified worker management
+- 📦 **Modular Worker System**: Unified `ETLWorker` and `StreamingETLWorker` classes for simplified worker management
-- 🛡️ **Enhanced Database Layer**: Thread-safe singleton with automatic schema creation and improved connection pooling
+- 🛡️ **Enhanced Database Layer**: Thread-safe singleton with automatic schema creation, connection pooling, and batch operations with exponential backoff retry logic
-- 🏗️ **Automated Boilerplate Code Creation**: Use `scripts/new.py` to safely create a new source for data extraction.
+- 📊 **Advanced Memory Management**: Built-in memory monitoring and backpressure handling in streaming workflows
+- 🔧 **Improved ETLFlowInput**: Enhanced input standardization with `extract_strategy` parameter for better workflow routing

+> **Documentation Updated**: July 3, 2025 - Synchronized with current codebase implementation

 ## 📚 Table of Contents